Smit2553/sagelet/roadmap.md

 ## Contribution & Feedback

 Sagelet is an open, evolving project.
 Contributions, feedback, and feature suggestions are encouraged.
-See `CONTRIBUTING.md` (coming soon) to get involved.
+See [CONTRIBUTING.md](CONTRIBUTING.md) to get involved.